 Cantor’s practice is reactive and reflective of his geographical, physical and emotional contexts.
-His paintings are a collection of existential thoughts, born from personal experiences, where they address both the mundane and the hefty issues of our every day, as a personal journal and guide to navigate the anxiety of being, as an individual, as well as in regards to others.
+His paintings are a collection of existential thoughts, phrases, memories and personal experiences distilled into compositions that attempt, or hope to, capture the essence of his ideals.
+These paintings, although fictional and idealised in nature, address both the mundane and the transcendental guts, and act as a personal journal and guide to navigate the anxiety of being, as an individual as well as in regards to others.

-Cantor’s practice encompasses all aspects of life and existence.
-He is constantly emphasising this broadness of thought, through the recurrent embracing of the relationship between high and low culture.
-Topics are explored and portrayed in his paintings through symbolic compositions comprised of motif and text, where the imagery is sometimes cryptic and personal, sometimes direct and appropriable, with the elements presenting work as vessels for his thoughts and emotions; and ultimately becoming a reflection of the unfolding of his identity.
+In Cantor’s paintings, topics are explored and portrayed through symbolic compositions comprised of motif and text.
+The motifs in the paintings are a vocabulary personal to Cantor, often permeated with a heavy sense of nostalgia and always specific to his experiences; his history, his Latin American heritage and his time spent away.
+The imagery is sometimes cryptic and personal, sometimes direct and appropriable, with the elements present working as vessels for his thoughts and emotions, and ultimately becoming a reflection of the unfolding of his identity.